-The amount of actual management involved is a major point of different between the two investment models.
+The amount of actual management involved is a major point of different between regional center investments and direct investments.
 Almost no active involvement is required with a regional center investment compared with a direct investment.

 A regional center investment allows investors to passively invest through a limited partnership or limited liability company.
 For an EB-5 applicant not interested in running a business, this is a significant advantage.